Extended Bio

 Q: What guitars do you have and which ones mean the most to you?

 JB: My Taylor 614 gets used for all of the acoustic shows.
-I also have many electric guitars- several Fender Telecasters and Stratocasters, a Gibson Les Paul, a Gretsch Electromatic, and a Paul Reed Smith, just to name a few.
+I also have many electric guitars- several Fender Telecasters and Stratocasters, Reverends, and Duesenbergs, just to name a few.

 I have a Gibson Les Paul Jr. Melody Maker that belonged to my uncle that means a lot to me.
 Also, I have an old Seagull single cutaway acoustic that was my first real acoustic guitar and I have written so many songs with it (and still do).
 There is actually a hole worn through the wood from my pick.